fbpx

 Remedy: A software update will be applied to the SCU (shift-by-wire control unit) to prevent the issue from occurring.

-As of January 2025, there have been four DVSA vehicle safety recalls on the Hyundai Ioniq 5, covering various issues.
+As of September 2024 (our most recent data point), there have been four DVSA vehicle safety recalls on the Hyundai Ioniq 5, covering various issues.

 Not all vehicles are affected by recalls.
 You can check to see if your car is included in any of the above recalls by visiting the DVLA website or contacting your local Hyundai dealer.